VShutkina/ValentinaShutkinaMobile/README.md

 Execute the following steps to run Mobile Appium tests:
-1. Create virtual android device using AVD Manager
-2. Run emulator
-3. Run Appium server
+1. Set your token in common.properties file to access EPAM mobile cloud
-4. Run tests via maven profiles: NativeApp or WebApp
+2. Run tests via maven profiles: NativeApp or WebApp or iOS